 What happens if the IRS accepts my OIC?

 Resolving your back taxes with an OIC can be a huge relief.
-However, it’s important to be aware of all the details regarding your Offer.
+However, it’s essential to be aware of all the details regarding your Offer.
 Otherwise, you can find yourself in this situation again.
 If the IRS accepts your Offer, you must pay the amount you offered to the IRS, at which time they will release any liens filed against you.
 Failing to pay the amount you offer or accruing additional tax debt at any point in the next five years will result in your Offer defaulting.

 What happens if the Offer defaults?